 NOMINATION PROCESS FOR UNIVERSITY OF ILLINOIS STUDENTS:

 Students must be nominated by their department, and each eligible department may submit up to two nominations.
 Applicants and letter writers should each submit their respective materials to the department's contact person (check with the Director of Graduate Studies for appropriate contact person).
-The department must then scan materials into a single pdf file, and the file should be named as follows: LastName, FirstName - DeptAbbreviation - Schmidt2020 (for example: Smith, Jane - ECE - Schmidt2020.
-The pdf should then be uploaded through this online Box folder by 5:00 p.m. on Friday, August 14, 2020.
+The department must then scan materials into a single pdf file, and the file should be named as follows: LastName, FirstName - DeptAbbreviation - Schmidt2021 (for example: Smith, Jane - ECE - Schmidt2021.
+The pdf should then be uploaded through this online Box folder by 5:00 p.m. on the deadline date.
 Late or incomplete nominations will not be accepted.

 The pdf must contain the following documents, arranged in the following order:

-- Memo from the department specifying 1) the name and contact information of the nominating official (must be either the Director of Graduate Studies or the Department Head), 2) the name and contact information of the student, and 3) the ranking of the students being nominated along with a brief justification of the ranking.
+- Memo from the department containing only the following information: 1) the name and contact information of the nominating official (must be either the Director of Graduate Studies or the Department Head), 2) the name and contact information of the student, and 3) the anticipated date upon which the student will deposit the dissertation.

 - Personal Statement.
 The statement should explain why the student is interested in the program and what the student aims to achieve during and after the program.
+The statement should also address the disciplinary pivot explicitly.
 The statement must be a maximum of two pages, single spaced, in Times New Roman with 12 point font and 1 inch margins.
 Applicants should keep the evaluation criteria (listed above) in mind as they prepare their statements.